Northern Rockies

 Teton Science Schools

 The partnership and work of the Northern Rockies Regional Hub centers on Teton Science Schools’ Place Network, a network of K-12 schools that focus on connecting rural schools and communities through Place-Based Education.
-The long-term vision for TSS is a scalable, rural school K-12 model that centers on student-centered, Place-Based Education across all curriculum areas.
-To better connect the schools, TSS will be developing a digital network for rural school collaboration; Rural Schools Collaborative has assisted TSS in the establishment of Place Network Schools.
+The long-term vision for TSS is a scalable, rural school K-12 model that centers on developing student-centered, Place-Based Education across all curriculum areas; Rural Schools Collaborative has supported TSS in the establishment of Place Network Schools.

-- Place Network: The TSS Place Network Teton Place-Based Learning Framework empowers educators to move beyond test-driven models by fostering authentic, community-rooted education.
+- Place Network: The Teton Place-Based Learning Framework empowers educators to move beyond test-driven models by fostering authentic, community-rooted education.
 Through learner-centered practices, real-world community impact, and the use of local settings as classrooms, students and teachers build meaningful connections and exceed academic goals.

 - Wyoming Rural Teacher Corps: This flagship program, developed in partnership with the University of Wyoming (UW), offers place-based training and support to prepare pre-service teachers for careers in rural Wyoming schools.
 It was established with support from Rural Schools Collaborative, the George B. Storer Foundation, and the UW College of Education Dean’s Office.